BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 |Mr. Mime           |4  |
 |Magnezone          |2  |

-There's something all of these wild Pokemon have in common... hmm...
+There's something all of these wild Pokémon have in common... hmm...

 Anyways, we'll get our quest above.
 Collecting three Nanab Berries?
 Simple!